 The survey instrument was offered electronically on the Web and promoted via the agency's database of email addresses.
 The request for survey participation was emailed to each email address in our database.
-The survey was in the field in April and May of 2020.
+The survey was in the field from January to March, 2022.

 The survey was hosted on a third-party survey Web site.
 Data were collected electronically.
 Responses to open-ended questions were reviewed on an individual basis and include suggestions for areas of improvement and change for the agency.
 Those responses will inform agency staff greatly throughout the strategic planning process.
-The questions in the survey are based on statutory requirements, and the survey was intentionally kept as brief as possible in recognition of the disruption caused by the COVID-19 pandemic.
+The questions in the survey are based on statutory requirements, and the survey was intentionally kept as brief as possible in recognition of the disruption caused by the ongoing pandemic.